-Observe that exactly as I have concluded, one pair of matches removed on the left destroyed two triangles and eliminate 4 common sticks and in the same way the second pair of matches removed on the right also destroyed two triangles and eliminate 4 common matchsticks.
+Observe that exactly as I have concluded, one pair of matches removed on the left destroyed two triangles and eliminate 4 common sticks.
+In the same way, the second pair of matches removed on the right also destroyed two triangles and eliminate 4 common matchsticks.

-You may be thinking, why take so much trouble!
+You may be thinking, why take so much trouble of logic and reasoning!
 I have already seen the 4 matches to be removed in just about a minute.
-Yes of course.
-That's certainly possible.
-That's what we call intuitive solution.
+Yes, of course.
+That’s certainly possible.
+That’s what we call an intuitive solution.

 Won’t you appreciate both the solutions!

 Know how to solve difficult problems easily without wasting time on random attempts

 Our ebook on puzzle solutions by innovative methods will show you just that.